Collection Development Policy

 (f) UNSW Publications

-The UNSW Publications collection includes publications, news bulletins, annual reports, working papers, and student publications.
-Where only a print format is available the received publication will be placed in the main collection.
+The Library endeavours to collect UNSW Publications in print or online.
+The Library will retrospectively digitise significant items.
+Where only a print format is available the received publication will be digitised (subject to copyright) or placed in the main collection.
 Where copies are not supplied to the Library, the material is not added to the collection.

 (g) UNSW Press